top of page

 2. Don't Go 63 days Or More In A Row Without Medicare Prescription Drug Coverage Or Other Creditable Drug Coverage.

-Credible prescription drug coverage could include drug coverage from a current or former union employee, TRICARE, Indian Health Service, the Department of Veteran's Affairs, CHAMP VA, or health insurance coverage.
-Your prescription drug plan must tell you each year if your drug coverage is creditable coverage.
+Credible prescription drug coverage may include coverage from a current or former union employee, TRICARE, the Indian Health Service, the Department of Veterans Affairs, CHAMPVA, or other health insurance.
+Your prescription drug plan must tell you each year if your drug coverage is creditable.
 They may send you this information in a letter, or draw your attention to it in a newsletter or other piece of correspondence.
 Keep this information because you may need it if you join a Medicare drug plan later and want to avoid the Part D late enrollment penalty.

 3. Keep Records Showing When You Had Creditable Drug Coverage, And Tell Your Plan About It.

-When you join a Medicare drug plan, the plan will check to see if you had creditable drug coverage for 63 days or more in a row.
+When you join a Medicare drug plan, the plan will check whether you had creditable drug coverage for 63 days or more in a row.
 If the plan believes you didn't, it will send you a letter with a form asking about any drug coverage you had.
 To avoid a Part D penalty, complete the form and return it to your drug plan by the deadline in the letter.
-If you don't tell the plan about your creditable drug coverage, you may have to pay a Medicare Part D late enrollment penalty.
+If you don't report your creditable drug coverage to the plan, you may be subject to a Medicare Part D late enrollment penalty.
 Are there company policies that are particularly important to your business?
 Perhaps your unlimited paternity/maternity leave policy has endeared you to employees across the company.
 This is a good place to talk about that.